big, dumb plane. WHOLE new world.

 2 THE IDEAS

-(The stories in a name).
+The stories in a name.

 Bound (for) adventure.

 The first interpretation of the So Far Bound title is the idea of going somewhere or heading toward some thing.
-The inciting action for the entire series is that the characters all decided to catch a flight to someplace new to them, and that action of traveling shapes an overall series theme of expedition.
+The inciting action for the entire series would be that the characters all decided to catch a flight to someplace new to them, and that action of traveling shapes an overall series theme of expedition.
 Over time, we’ll see the characters discover, explore, settle and then advance or fall in their new world.

 Bound (to) others.